Do I have to comply?

 How do I determine if I am an FMC reporting entity?

 The concept of 'FMC reporting entity' is broader than 'issuer'.
-It is defined in section 451 of the FMC Act, however, you can find an overview of who is an FMC reporting entity on our Who needs to comply page.
+It is defined in section 451 of the FMC Act.

 What has changed from the requirements in the Financial Reporting Act 1993?